chema/blog/content/fixed/hardware.md

 {
 	"slug": "hardware",
     "title": "Hardware",
-    "toc": true
+	"description": "The physical hardware that hosts A San Franciscan", "toc": true
 }
 This Hugo site and my two fediverse instances have been running on the server pictured below since late 2022.